Quantum randomness certification with untrusted measurements and few probe states: Model

 The results for randomness certification are shown in \figref{fig.theoryresults}.
 We see that while the randomness degrades with very strong additive noise (low SNR), for reasonable noise at the 10\% level, the protocol performs well and the entropy starts to saturate.
 From \figref{fig.theoryresults}(a), we see that, as may be expected, more randomness can be certified with a larger number of outputs but saturates with increasing $\Delta$.
 For the parameter settings considered here, the additional gain above $\Delta=4$ (16 outputs) is minor \footnote{We note that, in the absence of noise and for a tomographically complete set of probe states (or equivalently a fully characterised POVM), the certifiable randomness will be $\Delta$ bits.
 However, the coherent-state probes considered here are not tomographically complete and even for a complete set, convergence towards maximal randomness with SNR is slow }.
 From \figref{fig.theoryresults}(b), we see that a similar behaviour applies to the number of trusted states.
-Notably, already with two states (i.e.~the vacuum and a single coherent state), randomness can be certified with $\hm \approx 0.35$ in a low-noise scenario.
-In the ideal case with $\Delta=4$, probe state amplitudes $\{0,\alpha\}$ we obtain $\hm = 0.499$ with optimal values $R=1.80$ and $\alpha=-1.68\times10^{-4}$.
+Notably, already with two states (i.e.~the vacuum and a single coherent state), randomness can be certified with $H \approx 0.6$ in a low-noise scenario.
 Finally, from \figref{fig.theoryresults}(c) we see that the protocol is very robust against the non-Gaussian ADC noise.
 Even for $\gamma=1$, where every second bin is effectively removed, the entropy barely degrades in the optimal regime.